MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-passkey-fido2.md

 For enterprises that use passwords today, passkeys (FIDO2) provide a seamless way for workers to authenticate without entering a username or password.
 Passkeys provide improved productivity for workers, and have better security.

 This article lists requirements and steps to enable passkeys in your organization.
-After completing these steps, you can then sign in to your Microsoft Entra account using a device-bound passkey, such as a FIDO2 security key.
+After completing these steps, users in your organization can then register and sign in to their Microsoft Entra account using a passkey stored on a FIDO2 security key or in Microsoft Authenticator.

-Users can also sign in with a passkey by using Microsoft Authenticator.
-For more information, see [How to enable Authenticator passkey](how-to-enable-authenticator-passkey.md).
+For more information about enabling passkeys in Microsoft Authenticator, see [How to enable Authenticator passkey](how-to-enable-authenticator-passkey.md).

-For information about FIDO2 support, see [Support for FIDO2 authentication with Microsoft Entra ID](~/identity/authentication/concept-fido2-compatibility.md).
+For more information about passkey authentication, see [Support for FIDO2 authentication with Microsoft Entra ID](~/identity/authentication/concept-fido2-compatibility.md).

+> [!NOTE]
+> Microsoft Entra ID currently supports device-bound passkeys stored on FIDO2 security keys and in Microsoft Authenticator.
+Microsoft is committed to securing customers and users with passkeys.
+We are investing in both synced and device-bound passkeys for work accounts.

 ## Requirements

 - [Microsoft Entra multifactor authentication (MFA)](howto-mfa-getstarted.md)
 - Compatible [FIDO2 security keys](concept-authentication-passwordless.md#fido2-security-key-providers) or Microsoft Authenticator
-- Devices that support FIDO2 authentication.
+- Devices that support passkey (FIDO2) authentication.
 For Windows devices that are joined to Microsoft Entra ID, the best experience is on Windows 10 version 1903 or higher.
 Hybrid-joined devices must run Windows 10 version 2004 or higher.

 Passkeys are supported across major scenarios on Windows, macOS, Android, and iOS.
 For more information on supported scenarios, see [Support for FIDO2 authentication in Microsoft Entra ID](fido2-compatibility.md).

->[!NOTE]
->Entra ID supports only device-bound passkeys.
-Support for synced passkeys is coming soon.

 ## Enable passkey (FIDO2) authentication method